whybazinga/zinterstraf/README.md

 B) Just do the following points step by step:
 1. Open the project via a preferable IDE with the installed maven-plugin
+2. Import maven dependencies
-2. Initialize the database with the following SQL script:
+3. Initialize the database with the following SQL script:
  - DROP SCHEMA IF EXISTS zinterdb;
    CREATE SCHEMA IF NOT EXISTS zinterdb
    CHARACTER SET utf8;
    SET GLOBAL time_zone = '+3:00';
    USE zinterdb;
-3. Type the following for creation the react ready-to-use bundle:
+4. Type the following for creation the react ready-to-use bundle:
  - cd src/main/frontend
  - npm install
  - npm run build && npm run copy
-4. Start the application:
+5. Start the application:
  - mvn spring-boot:run